Charlotte Charke: Early acting career

 Despite her father's request to reinstate her position, Charke chose to pursue other endeavors.
 She was denied entry to many theatres once she left Drury Lane.
 In 1735, she created her own company, located at Lincoln's Inn Fields, where she wrote and performed her first play, The Art of Management.
 The play was a direct attack on Fleetwood, who attempted to buy up all printed copies of the play to prevent it circulating.

 In 1736, she joined Henry Fielding's company at the Haymarket Theatre.
 There, she appeared as Lord Place, a parody of her father, in Fielding's Pasquin.
 The play was a powerful attack on Robert Walpole and his government.
-Colley Cibber was satirized for his attachment to Walpole and his undeserving status as poet laureate.
+Colley Cibber was satirized for his attachment to Walpole and his undeserved status as poet laureate.
 In response to the play, Walpole led Parliament into passing the Licensing Act 1737, which closed all non-patent theatres and forbade the acting of any play that had not passed official censors.
 Charke's antagonistic relationship with both of London's government-recognized patent theatres meant that she would have great difficulty finding legitimate employment as an actress.

 Charke had become estranged from her husband Richard, who had remained with the acting company at Drury Lane, upset by his costly gambling habits and frequent affairs.
-In 1737, he fled to Jamaica to escape his debts, and died shortly afterward, leaving Charke a single mother, with no income and a strained relationship with her powerful father.
+In 1737, he fled to Jamaica to escape his debts, and died shortly afterward, leaving Charke a widowed mother, with no income and a strained relationship with her powerful father.
 By this point, Charke frequently wore male clothes, even off-stage.